zbazztian/gh-tailor/README.md

 # Tailor #

-A tool to customize CodeQL packs.
+A tool for customizing CodeQL packs.

 ### Installation ###